 Causes of Hogging and Sagging

-Ship hogging and sagging stem from uneven weight and buoyancy distribution, wave action, and cargo operations.
+Ship hogging and sagging stem from uneven weight and buoyancy distribution, wave action, and cargo distribution.
 These factors induce longitudinal bending stresses on ships.
-If not managed, they can cause structural deformation and damage.
+If not managed correctly, they can cause structural deformation and damage.

 Uneven Distribution of Weight and Buoyancy